slmcevoy/gaviota-tarplant/genome-size/kmer-distribution/README.md

 # Kmer analysis

-* KMC v3.1.1 with HiFi reads were used to create the histogram of kmer frequencies.
+* KMC v3.1.1 with HiFi reads were used to create the histograms of kmer frequencies.
 I tested kmers 21, 27, 31, with max coverage 500000.
-There are two gits for KMC.
-I used the following as recommended, to get the smudge_pairs command. https://github.com/tbenavi1/KMC
+There are two gits for KMC, and I used the following as recommended, to get the smudge_pairs command: https://github.com/tbenavi1/KMC

-* The visualization was plotted in Genomescope 2.0. (left column, below)
+* The visualization was plotted in Genomescope 2.0. (left column, below).
+The plot is a bit unusual as the top of the first peak is cutoff.
+The coverage of reads with errors (red line) is also higher than most.
+Usually this line drops off quickly.

-* Smudgeplot v0.2.2 was used to estimate ploidy (middle and right columns, below).
-Lower and upper boundaries of the kmer frequency peaks must be selected.
+* Smudgeplot v0.2.2 was used to estimate ploidy which was diploid for all 3 kmers tested (middle and right columns, below).
+When running Smudgeplot, lower and upper boundaries of the kmer frequency peaks must be selected.
 I let the script autodetect the upper boundary as this is not a critical value.
-The lower boundary proposed by the script did not capture all of the initial peaks as seen in GenomeScope, so I used Genomescope's kcov value as L in each case.
+The lower boundary proposed by the autodetect script did not capture all of the initial peaks as observed in the GenomeScope plots, so I used Genomescope's kcov value as L in each case.
 This was based on guidance from the Smudgeplot git wiki and issue queue.
   * The publication found that in highly repetitive genomes, signal from the repeats or highly heterozygous genomes can hide signal of polyploidism.
 Our repeats are over 70%, which is high enough to fall into this case.

 ### K21